-Alta Ski Area is located in Utah's Wasatch Mountains at the top of Little Cottonwood Canyon, State Route 210.
+Alta Ski Area is located in Utah's Wasatch Mountains at the top of Little Cottonwood Canyon.
+Just 32 miles from Salt Lake International Airport.

-The drive from the Salt Lake City International Airport to Alta is approximately 45 minutes.
+The drive from the Salt Lake City International Airport to Alta is 32 miles, or approximately 45 minutes in regular traffic.

-If you are driving from downtown Salt Lake City or from the airport, go east on I-80, then south on I-215.
+From downtown Salt Lake City or Salt Lake City Int'l Airport, head east on I-80, then south on I-215.
 Take the 6200 South exit (which turns into Wasatch Boulevard).
 Follow the signs to Alta.

 Transportation Services To and From Alta Ski Area